gbif/data-blog/content/post/2021-07-21-did-you-know.md

 ##### Notes:

 - In the session recording ([video](https://gnm2021.gbif.org/sessions/friday-nodes-vs-helpdesk)), Marie demonstrates the solution using custom metrics generation from around [18:40].
-- Alternative possibility suggested by Nodes [17:25]: Prepare the filter as for a download, and check the download feedback on issue labels.
+- Alternative possibility suggested during the session [17:25]: Prepare the filter as for a download, and check the download feedback on issue labels.

 > ###### Similar to using the API to aggregate the same kind of information, the proposed alternative option is a bit more labor intensive for getting an overview.
 More to the point here though, it is specific to Issues and Flags, rather than other custom dimensions --- but useful to be aware of for this particular case.